Accelerynt-Security/AS-Blob-Storage-Add-Domains-to-Zscaler-URL-Category/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAccelerynt-Security%2FAS-Blob-Storage-Add-Domains-to-Zscaler-URL-Category%2Fmaster%2Fazuredeploy.json)
 [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAccelerynt-Security%2FAS-Blob-Storage-Add-Domains-to-Zscaler-URL-Category%2Fmaster%2Fazuredeploy.json)

-This playbook will use Azure blob storage to maintain a Zscaler custom URL category of your choice.
-If the azure blob storage is modified, the Zscaler URL category values will be updated to match.
+This playbook will use an Azure blob storage file to maintain a Zscaler custom URL category of your choice.
+The logic app is set to run every 5 minutes polling this blob storage file for changes.
+If any changes are made to the blob storage file, the Zscaler URL category values will be updated to match the file exactly.
+This will enable you to manage your Zscaler custom URL categories entirely from Microsoft Sentinel.
+Blob storage was opted for because unlike Microsoft Sentinel watchlists, the lastModified time attribute reflects changes to the contents of the file.

 ![Zscaler_Demo_1](Images/Zscaler_Demo_1.png)